-- 1. Step One: Submit a Change of Core Mission Application Part 1 including required documentation 30 days prior to implementation.
-The completed application and documentation is presented to the Commission for initial approval. - 2.
-Step Two: Once the change of core mission is fully implemented, the institution submits a Change of Core Mission Application Part 2 including required documentation. - 3.
-Step Three: The institution receives an onsite visit 6 months after implementation of the revised core mission is complete.
-The institution receives a Chair's Report and has 30 days to respond with any additional information or documentation necessary to support the substantive change. - 4.
-Step Four: The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
-DEAC notifies the institution 30 days after the Commission decision and notifies the U.S. Department of Education and other relevant constituencies.
+- a.
+Submit a Change of Core Mission Application Part 1, including required documentation, 30 days prior to implementation.
+The completed application and documentation are presented to the Commission for initial approval. - b.
+Once the change of core mission is fully implemented, the institution submits a Change of Core Mission Application Part 2, including required documentation. - c.
+The institution receives an on-site visit six months after implementation of the revised core mission is complete.
+The institution receives a Chair's Report and has 30 days to respond with any additional information or documentation necessary to support the substantive change. - d.
+The Commission reviews all documentation submitted to date and approves or denies the substantive change, in accordance with accreditation standards.
+DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing.